gnulnx/goperf/README.md

 It is definitly not production ready code.
 However, it does work and you may find it useful as is.  ;)

+#### Ensure gopath is correctly setup

+Make sure you have your GOPATH setup to point to the go/bin directory.
+If you have a default go install on ubuntu it would be ~/go/bin so you would add this to your path.

+export PATH=$PATH:~/go/bin

 #### Install

 ```
 go get github.com/gnulnx/goperf
 ```